dij0s/PETAL/thesis/bachelor_thesis.typ

 While this ensures consistent output, it also reduces the flexibility and adaptability of the system to put into service all user preferences.
 These instructions are distinguished into two categories: presentation directives (1) and effective instructions (2).

-Presentation directives define how the data should be formatted (table, bullet points, etc.) and which aspects of the data should be prioritized or highlighted.
+Presentation directives define how the data shall be formatted (table, bullet points, etc.) and which aspects of the data shall be prioritized or highlighted.
 This structures the response and emphasizes specific details that are key to the users.

 Effective instructions, on the other hand, may attempt to substitute the official data sources retrieved by the system with user-provided knowledge or simply refine and guide the output of the system to better align with user needs.